SYSU-STAR/H2-Mapping/README.md

    (1) Ensure that the value assigned to the "offset"  (m) parameter is sufficiently large.
 This value is utilized to ensure that the coordinates of each point are positive.

    (2) Ensure that the upper bound of the "bound" (m) parameter is suitably large.
 This parameter defines the boundary of the scene.
-However,  if the range is too much larger than the scene you want to reconstruct, the performance will degrade.
+However,  if the range is too much larger than the scene you want to reconstruct, the performance may degrade.

    (3) Choose the appropriate value for "num_vertexes" based on the size of your scene.
 It should be large enough to encompass all the vertices of the octree.